top of page

-Likewise, when aspiring to be an employer of choice in your industry there will be a price to pay.
+Likewise, when aspiring to be an employer of choice in your industry, there will be a price to pay.
 It may be investing in training your staff, it may be investing in development opportunities, it may be ensuring your leaders have the support required to spend time on employee engagement.
-Regardless of the price, it will be worth it because when you are investing in employee engagement the returns are limitless.
+Regardless of the price, it will be worth it because when you are investing in employee engagement, the returns are limitless.
 Being an employer of choice means you get the best talent aspiring to work for your organisation.
-This means greater creativity, performance and accountability in your teams.
+This means greater creativity, performance, and accountability in your teams.

-Sadly, the training and development budget is often the first to go when and organisation is required to cut costs and it is an opportunity gone begging in my opinion.
+Sadly, the training and development budget is often the first to go when an organisation is required to cut costs, and it is an opportunity gone begging in my opinion.
 When the economy takes a dive, if you want to get ahead of the competition, it is an ideal time to invest in the people that you have in the organisation.
 They are the ones that are going to be relied upon to lead the company out of the downturn.

 “What if we train our employees and they leave?